aws-samples/eks-workshop/content/beginner/091_iam-groups/create-iam-roles.md

 >

 Because the above roles are only used to authenticate within the k8s cluster, they don't necessary need to have AWS permissions.
-We will only uses them to allow some IAM groups to assume this role in order to have acess to EKS kubernetes cluster.
+We will only use them to allow some IAM groups to assume this role in order to have acess to EKS kubernetes cluster.